Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania/translator/README.md

-# Run and deploy your AI Studio app
+# Run the app

-This contains everything you need to run your app locally.
+This contains everything you need to run the app locally.

 ## Run Locally